 Navraj Singh Ghaleigh is Senior Lecturer in Law at Edinburgh Law School, where he is the Head of the Public Law team.
 He teaches and researches environmental, public and constitutional law at Edinburgh, as well as serving as External Examiner at Aberdeen University, and Queen Mary London.
 He serves as Edinburgh Law School’s representative to the Society of Legal Scholars, and sits on the Executive Committee of that learned society.
 Navraj also directs two LLM programmes: Global Environment and Climate Change, and Law and Chinese.
 He has published extensively with international journals and publishers, and has advised listed companies and international organisations.

 Edinburgh Law School, University of Edinburgh, Old College, South Bridge, EDINBURGH, EH8 9YL

 London: Thurs 2 March 2017, 18.00 - 19.30

-Further seminars on this subject will be offered in Edinburgh in 2017.
+Further seminars on this subject are planned for 2017/18.
 Please email us to be notified of this as soon as dates are confirmed.